UPPS No. 04.01.01

 special characters or symbols (e.g., #, $, %, ^, &, -);

-passwords may not include the associated NetID or the NetID owner’s first or last name; and
+passwords may not include the associated username or the owner’s first or last name; and

 Password repositories must utilize one-way encryption and, once assigned, the password must not be retrievable by anyone.
 Thus, when a password is lost or forgotten, the existing password will not be retrieved but rather, a new password will be assigned.

-In the event that a legacy or administrative system is incapable of meeting all requirements for user passwords, alternative mitigating security controls shall be implemented in place of these requirements with approval from the ISO, or designee.
+In the event that an information resource is incapable of enforcing all requirements for user passwords, alternative mitigating security controls shall be implemented in place of these requirements with approval from the ISO, or designee.

 INFORMATION SYSTEMS ACQUISITION, DEVELOPMENT, AND MAINTENANCE PROCEDURES